ZokszY/GEO1003-Shared_Notes/docs/content/notes/how_does_gnss_work/fundamental-concepts-and-overview-long.md

 3. **Self-positioning vs. Remote Positioning:** Most navigation applications use self-positioning, where the object calculates its position.
 Remote positioning involves calculating the position elsewhere without the object’s cooperation.

-A **navigation system** determines position and velocity automatically, while a **positioning system** only determines position.
-An **integrated navigation system** uses multiple technologies for both position and velocity.
+A **navigation system** is a device that determines position and velocity automatically.
+Similarly, a positioning system determines position.
+An integrated navigation system determines position and velocity using more than one technology.

 **Navigation sensors** like accelerometers and gyroscopes measure properties to compute outputs, and the **navigation solution** provides position, velocity, and sometimes additional data like heading or acceleration.
 Depending on the application, this can be 2D (for cars, trains, etc.) or 3D (for air, space, underwater, or indoor navigation).